 A. There are a handful of grants specifically aimed at fire departments and many more that fire departments can apply for.
-Here’s a few of the most popular specifically for fire purposes, look further through the FAQs for others.
+Here’s a few of the most popular specifically for fire purposes.
+Look further through the FAQs for others.

 The purpose of the Fire Department Assistance Grant program is to provide technical and financial assistance to the fire departments of Utah to improve their ability to safely and effectively provide fire protection and manage hazardous material incidents.
 Its primary objective is to assist communities in organizing, training and equipping fire departments.

-FEMA administers three current Fire-specific grants: The Assistance to Firefighters Grant (AFG) primarily funds apparatus, training and equipment for FDs and EMS.
+FEMA administers three current fire-specific grants: The Assistance to Firefighters Grant (AFG) primarily funds apparatus, training and equipment for FDs and EMS.
 Staffing for Adequate Fire & Emergency Response (SAFER) funds employment of firefighters and also supports recruitment and retention of volunteers including incentives that may include cash payments.
 Fire Prevention and Safety Grants (FP&S) can fund code enforcement, public education and arson programs.

 FEMA has numerous other grants that fire organizations may be eligible for.
 Mostly these are tied to State homeland security and emergency management programs.
 Your best bet is to talk to your regional emergency manager about current opportunities. http://www.fema.gov/government/grant/index.shtm

 A. The rejection letter has some information about why you lost out but these are often vague.
-An early rejection means you probably messed something up filling out the forms and did not make the electronic screening.
+An early rejection means you probably made a mistake in filling out the forms and did not make the electronic screening.
 A later rejection means you didn’t score well enough with the peer review panels.
 The most common reason grants are rejected is that key points have been missed in the grant narrative.
 Every funder has specific elements that they are looking for in an application.
 These are found in guidance documents that the funders publish.
 Review those guidelines and compare to what you wrote.
 There is probably a gap between what they’re asking for and what you submitted.
 Government grant applications are scored by very defined criteria and you have to score near the top to get funded.

 To learn the art of grant writing you should probably take a class.
 At the very least, if a grant has an on-line tutorial, do it!

-Some time ago I attended a 2 day seminar sponsored by Unified Fire Authority and done by a private company called Grant Writing USA and while I don’t normally endorse private offerings, their course was excellent and well worth the money.
+Some time ago I attended a 2 day seminar sponsored by Unified Fire Authority and done by a private company called Grant Writing USA and while we don’t normally endorse private offerings, their course was excellent and well worth the money.
 Their website is: http://GrantWritingUSA.com.

 There are numerous other sources out there for training.
 Another source is the Utah Non-Profits Assn. http://www.utahnonprofits.org/ Your community or association may already be a member of UNA.